 Step 2: Collect your data

 Once you’ve defined your data analysis challenge, it’s time to collect your data.
-Data collection usually starts with internal sources such as your point of sale system, accounting and CRM software and marketing automation tools like Mailchimp.
+Data collection usually starts with internal sources such as your point of sale system, accounting and CRM software and marketing automation tools like Square Marketing.
 These databases will have information about your customers, sales, finances and more.

 Square Dashboard is a powerful tool that supports you to make more informed business decisions based on real-time data, and download powerful reports to access detailed business analytics.
 Square syncs with popular apps like Xero, QuickBooks, Stitch Labs and more to give you a comprehensive view of your overall business operations.